Admissibility and rectification of colored symmetric operads: Rectification of algebras over operads

-\theo \HAlg{\mathop{\bf HAlg}\nolimits} Suppose $\C$~is a simplicial symmetric monoidal model category and $O$~is a $\C$-admissible simplicial symmetric colored operad.
+\theo \HAlg{\mathop{\bf HAlg}\nolimits} Suppose that $\C$~is a simplicial symmetric monoidal model category and $O$~is a $\C$-admissible simplicial symmetric colored operad.
 Denote by $\CO_\C$ and $\CO_{\Alg_O(\C)}$ the full subcategories spanned by the corresponding classes of cofibrant objects.
-The canonical comparison functor is an equivalence of quasicategories if and only if $\C$~is symmetric flat (\refde{summary.symmetricity}) with respect to $\mcr O\to O$, the levelwise projective cofibrant replacement of the underlying symmetric sequence of~$O$.
-Here $\HAlg$ is used in the sense of Definition~2.1.3.1 (denoted by~$\Alg$ there) in Lurie~\cite{Lurie:HA} and $\N^\otimes O$ denote the operadic nerve of~$O$, as explained in Definition~2.1.1.23 there. \xtheo
+The canonical comparison functor is an equivalence of quasicategories if and only if the map $\mcr O \r O$ (the levelwise projective cofibrant replacement of the underlying symmetric sequence of~$O$) is symmetric flat in $\C$ (\refde{summary.symmetricity}).
+Here, $\HAlg$ is used in the sense of Definition~2.1.2.7 (denoted by~$\Alg$ there) in Lurie~\cite{Lurie:HA} and $\N^\otimes O$ denote the operadic nerve of~$O$, as explained in Definition~2.1.1.23 there. \xtheo

-\rema If $O$ is nonsymmetric, projective cofibrancy can be replaced by injective cofibrancy (tautologically true for simplicial sets) because we don't have to mod out symmetric group actions.
-Thus the condition of symmetric flatness can be dropped and every nonsymmetric simplicial colored operad admits quasicategorical rectification. \xrema
+\rema If $O$ is nonsymmetric, projective cofibrancy can be replaced by injective cofibrancy (tautologically true for simplicial sets) because we do not have to mod out symmetric group actions.
+Thus, the condition of symmetric flatness can be dropped and every nonsymmetric simplicial colored operad admits quasicategorical rectification. \xrema